 space.
 Sends a Space Questionnaire form and Intent to Lease form to the department for completion.
 Provides the fair market value price for Harrisonburg, Virginia to the department.

-• Advises Budget Office and Fixed Asset Accounting of proposed lease costs for the intended fiscal period.
+• Advises Budget Office and Financial Reporting of proposed lease costs for the intended fiscal period.

 • Reviews Space Questionnaire and Intent to Lease forms.
 Requests additional information from the requesting department and/or other University offices and departments as needed.

 • Prepares Lease Justification, Space Categorization and Request for Proposals for Lease of Space forms.